marcotf/graphql-basic-auth/README.md

 # graphql-basic-auth

-A GraphQL API with JWT auth example
+A GraphQL API with JWT auth example.
+Using `apollo-graphql` and `graphql-tools` for directives management.

 ## Installation